ratikantmohanta/product-preview-card-component-main/README.md

 Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

-To see how you can add code snippets, see below:
+To see code snippets, see below:

     @media (max-width: 375px) {
     .container {